laplahce/unity-wiki-companion/src/content/packages/cartoon-fx-pack-v2/00-overview.md

 **Cartoon FX Pack v2** is, like the name suggests, a pack with 100+ cartoon effects (explosions, impacts, smoke puffs, comic-book texts & more) for Unity.
 It also includes a powerful custom FX editor that lets you edit and create any effect you like by simply adjusting a few sliders & choosing between over 200 custom textures.

-::youtube{id=TODO caption="Video tutorial for the pack.
+::youtube{id=fJNnC6ASYgI caption="Video tutorial for the pack.
 A great choice for those who prefer learning by video."}

 ## What's inside